alukosdev/ccsp/reference/glossary.md

 Disaster recovery planning is the process by which suitable plans and measures are taken to ensure that, in the event of a disaster, the business can respond appropriately with the view to recovering critical and essential operations to a state of partial or full level of service in as little time as possible.

 DRP is usually part of the BCP and typically tends to be more technical in nature.
 Addresses what needs to be accomplished during a disaster to restore business processes in order to recover from the event.
+==- Due Care
+A company practices due care by *developing (taking action)* security policies, procedures, and standards.
+Due care shows that a company has taken responsibility for the activities that take place within the corporation and has taken the necessary steps to help protect the company, its resources, and employees from possible risks.

+Due care is the duty owed by one entity to another, in terms of a reasonable expectation.

+Due care is the minimal level of effort necessary to perform your duty to others; in cloud security, that is often the care that the cloud customer is required to demonstrate in order to protect the data it owns.

+The lack of due care is often considered negligence.
+!!!
+Due diligence is *understanding (researching)* the current threats and due care is *implementing countermeasures (taking action)* to provide protection from those threats.
+!!!
+==- Due Diligence
+Due diligence is the act of *investigating* and understanding the risks the company faces.

+Due diligence is the legal concept that describes the actions and processes a cloud customer uses to ensure that a reasonable level of protection is applied to the data in their control.

+Due diligence requires that an organization continually scrutinize their own practices to ensure they are always meeting or exceeding requirements for protection of assets and stakeholders.

+Due diligence is any activity taken in support or furtherance of due care.
+!!!
+Due diligence is *understanding (researching)* the current threats and due care is *implementing countermeasures (taking action)* to provide protection from those threats.
+!!!
 ==- Dynamic Optimization
 The process in which cloud environments are constantly monitored and maintained to ensure that the resources are available when needed and that nodes share the load equally so that one node doesn't become overloaded.
 ==-